(AKA Aircraft Lander)

 Originally authored by Paul Bailey for the Video Genie, and converted for the BBC Micro by James Byrne.

-The original Video Genie listing was published in the "Summer 1983" issue 1 of Personal Computer Games magazine.
+The original Video Genie listing was published in Personal Computer World February 1983, and the "Summer 1983" issue 1 of Personal Computer Games magazine.

 Published on the Best of PCW Software for the BBC Micro compilation from Personal Computer World magazine.